sidxh/inside-the-react-reconciler/README.md

 In React, the reconciliation process is a pivotal mechanism ensuring the optimization of UI updates.
 It revolves around the comparison and subsequent updating of the Virtual DOM, predicated on alterations in the application's state.

+## Key Steps in React's Reconciliation

+### 1. State Change Initiates Reconciliation

+When a state change transpires within the application, React initiates the creation of a new Virtual DOM.
+This newly constructed representation mirrors the updated state of the UI.